How Much Is One Recurrence Worth? Iso-Depth Scaling Laws for Looped Language Models: Introduction

 \section{Introduction}

-Can a transformer block looped $r$ times replace $r$ non-looped blocks at matched compute?
-Looped, or depth-recurrent, transformers iterate a shared block of layers multiple times~\citep{dehghani2019universal}.
-The looped architecture decouples unique parameter count from effective depth at fixed per-token inference FLOPs, and introduces an inductive bias toward reasoning~\citep{saunshi2025understanding}.
+\emph{Can a transformer block looped $r$ times replace $r$ non-looped blocks at matched compute budget?} Looped, or depth-recurrent, transformers iterate a shared block of layers multiple times~\citep{dehghani2019universal,fan2024looped}.
+The looped architecture decouples unique parameter count from effective depth, and introduces an inductive bias toward reasoning~\citep{saunshi2025understanding}.
 These properties have motivated a recent wave of work on looped language models~\citep{geiping2025scaling, zhu2025scaling, bae2025mor, fu2025thinkathard, mcleish2025retrofitted, koishekenov2025etd, prairie2026parcae}.
-However, in practice, most looped LMs use only small recurrence counts~\citep{zhu2025scaling, bae2025mor, fu2025thinkathard}, revealing a cost: a shared block reused $r$ times may not fully substitute for $r$ unique blocks at matched FLOPs.
-How many unique parameters one extra recurrence is worth has not been measured directly.
-Concurrent scaling-law work fixes the unique parameter count and lets effective depth and per-token inference FLOPs grow with $r$~\citep{prairie2026parcae}.
-Their setup traces the compute-optimal $r$ at fixed parameter memory, but varies parameter sharing, effective depth, and inference cost, so any scaling exponent fit this way cannot separate them.
+However, in practice, most looped LMs use only small recurrence counts~\citep{zhu2025scaling, bae2025mor, fu2025thinkathard}, revealing a cost: a shared block looped $r$ times may not fully substitute for $r$ unique blocks.
+Intuitively, reusing a block leads to higher compute cost (FLOPs) per parameter, so under a limited FLOPs budget, the number of unique blocks must be reduced.
+The shared parameters must then do more work to be worth the trade.
+How many unique parameters one recurrence is worth has not been measured directly.
+Concurrent scaling-law work~\citep{prairie2026parcae} fixes the unique parameter count, identifying compute-optimal recurrence settings, but parameter sharing, effective depth, and inference cost vary together in their setup, so the per-parameter value of a recurrence cannot be isolated.

-To isolate parameter sharing from effective depth, we run an iso-depth sweep across four prelude-recur-coda architectures with recurrence count $r \in \{1, 2, 4, 8\}$, where $r{=}1$ is the non-looped baseline (see schematic in Appendix~\ref{app:architecture}, Figure~\ref{fig:arch-schematic}).
-We sweep six compute budgets from $4.64 \times 10^{17}$ to $2.15 \times 10^{19}$~FLOPs (${\sim}50\times$) to find the compute-optimum per architecture, yielding 116 pretraining runs.
-The four variants execute the same number of forward layers per token and, at matched width, incur the same per-token training and inference FLOPs.
-Yet unique non-embedding parameters drop by $3.2\times$ as $r$ grows (Figure~\ref{fig:teaser}, left), the source of the \emph{parameter-sharing cost} we quantify.
+To isolate parameter sharing from effective depth, we run an iso-depth scaling sweep across four prelude-recur-coda architectures with recurrence count $r \in \{1, 2, 4, 8\}$, where $r{=}1$ is the non-looped baseline (see schematic in Appendix Figure~\ref{fig:arch-schematic}).
+By design, the four variants execute the same number of forward layers per token and, at matched width $d_\text{model}$, incur the same per-token training and inference FLOPs.
+Yet unique non-embedding parameters drop by $3.2\times$ as $r$ grows (Figure~\ref{fig:teaser}, left), the \emph{parameter-sharing cost} we quantify.
+We sweep six compute budgets from $4.64 \times 10^{17}$ to $2.15 \times 10^{19}$~FLOPs (${\sim}50\times$) to find the compute-optimum per architecture, yielding 116 runs.